rahul70-code/notes-service/README.md

 ## Swagger URI for Endpoints

-Test the endpoints using the below URI
+Once you start the server test the endpoints using the below URI

 ```
 http://127.0.0.1:6000/api-docs

 ```

+Note - You need to add the same port which you mentioned in .env file